leapigufpb/FuzzyClass/cran-comments.md

 This is a resubmission.
 In this version we have:

-- Add the "Fuzzy Rule-based System" with some functions
+- Add the "Fuzzy Hipergeometric Naive Bayes classifier" as `FuzzyHipergeometricNaiveBayes`
-- Fix: `FuzzyNaiveBayes` to one column in the data
-- Fix: "membership" to dataframe with one column in the data
-- Fix: "Frequency" to discrete distributions
+- Add the "Double Weighted Fuzzy Hipergeometric Naive Bayes classifier" as `DWFuzzyHipergeometricNaiveBayes`
+- Fix: memberships functions.
+Now they work correctly with dataframes